telerik/ajax-docs/controls/radiobuttonlist/client-side-programming/events/overview.md

 # Events Overview

-RadCheckBox exposes several client-side events that allow easy and flexible use in a wide range of application scenarios:
+RadRadioButtonList exposes several client-side events that allow easy and flexible use in a wide range of application scenarios:

 * **[OnClientLoad (load)]({%slug checkbox/client-side-programming/events/onclientload%})** - raised when the control is initialized.